A lost generation of news consumers? Survey shows how teenagers dislike the news media

 Asked by the News Literacy Project for one word to describe today's news media, 84% of teens responded with something negative — “biased,” “crazy,” “boring,” “fake, ”bad," “depressing,” “confusing,” “scary.”

-More than half of the teens surveyed believe journalists regularly engage in unethical behaviors like making up details or quotes in stories, paying sources, taking visual images out of context or doing favors for advertisers.
-Less than a third believe reporters correct their errors, confirm facts before reporting them, gather information from multiple sources or cover stories in the public interest — practices ingrained in the DNA of reputable journalists.
+About half of the teens surveyed believe journalists give advertisers special treatment, make up details such as quotes, or pay or do favors for sources “always or almost always” or “often,” and about 6 in 10 say journalists regularly take photos and videos out of context.
+About one-third or less believe that reporters correct errors when they happen, confirm facts before reporting them, gather information from multiple sources or cover stories that help protect the public interest at least “often” — practices ingrained in the DNA of reputable journalists.

 To some degree, teens reflect the attitudes they're exposed to, particularly when the most prominent politician of their age has made “fake news” a mantra.
 Experts say few teens follow news regularly or learn in school about the purpose of journalism.